sawsent/termitype/README.md

 Contributions are welcome!
 Whether it’s adding adapters, improving the typing logic, or refining the UX, all help is appreciated.

-For setup instructions and development details, see [CONTRIBUTING.md](CONTRIBUTING.md) (coming soon).

 ---

 ## ⚖️ License